data-douser/codeql-sap-js/javascript/frameworks/cap/src/bad-authn-authz/EntityExposedWithoutAuthn/EntityExposedWithoutAuthn.md

 ### Enforce authorization with JavaScript

 Access control may be enforced when a request handler for the relevant entity or service is registered.
 Both `cds.Service.before` and `cds.Service.on` may be used for enforcement.
-For example, to restrict writing to and updating an entity to a user satisfying certain requirements, the below handler registrations may be used:
+For example, to restrict writing to and updating an entity to a user satisfying certain requirements, either one of the below handler registrations may be used:

 ``` javascript
 /**